Stockholm Palace: Development after the 1770s

 During the reign of King Oscar I, there was a renewed interest for older styles and when the Vita Havet (the White Sea Ballroom) was created from the designs of Per Axel Nyström in 1844–1850, a compromise between old and new was made.
 Fredrik Wilhelm Scholander was the royal curator of King Charles XV and shared his taste in interior design, this resulted in rooms like the Victoriasalongen (the Victoria Drawing room) in a lush, revived Rococo style.

 King Oscar II performed a number of additions, improvements and modernizations to the palace.
-Most of the empty facade niches were filled with sculptures during his reign.
+Most of the empty façade niches were filled with sculptures during his reign.
 He had the palace's technical installations updated, such as installing a water pipe system in 1873, installing electricity in 1883, telephone in 1884 and waterborne central heating around 1900.
 As of 2014 the property is connected to long-distance heating.
 The king's interest also extended to the decoration of the stairwells, and he commissioned Julius Kronberg to paint plafonds in the ceiling of the West Stairwell.
 Author Georg Svensson, wrote about King Oscar II that "his goal was to complete the construction of the palace as intended in Tessin's plans in a manner worthy of this monument".

 During 1922 to 1930, the Logården was rebuilt from the former English park to a more open area with pools of water on either side of the walkway leading from the East Arch to the Skeppsbron.

 In 1956 to 1958, Gustav III's Museum of Antiquities was restored.
 Architect and Chief Intendant Ivar Tengbom was appointed for the work.
 The Treasury was opened in 1970 and the Tre Kronor Museum in 1999.
 In 2018 600 solar panels were installed on the roof of the palace and are expected to generate an annual output of 170 MWh or at least twelve percent of the palace's annual electricity consumption.

+In 1998 the Carl XVI Gustaf Jubilee Room was inaugurated to celebrate the silver jubilee of Carl XVI Gustaf.
+The room is located on the Bernadotte Floor and was designed to be a modern inclusion to the old palace.
+Today the room is used as a representative room for the king and queen.
+When Carl XVI Gustaf later in 2023 celebrated his golden jubilee two new golden cyphers were gifted to the king by the Royal Court to be placed at the gate to Logården (the palace gardens).